-As a doctor writing a book on the subject of gluten I am writing about this very important, though often overlooked consequence of celiac and gluten intolerance - hidden infections.
+As a doctor who has written a book on the subject of gluten, I am writing about this very important, although often overlooked consequence of celiac and gluten intolerance - hidden infections.

-The mechanism, for those who are interested, revolves around the inflammation that is created in the small intestine with the ingestion of gluten for so many years.
+The mechanism revolves around the inflammation that is created in the small intestine with the ingestion of gluten for many years.
 This inflammatory response weakens the immune system of the intestine thereby allowing pathogenic (disease causing) organisms to gain a foothold.
 Every 10 minutes our small intestines are exposed to pathogenic organisms.
 A healthy immune system destroys them but a compromised immune system can't defend itself adequately.

-These organism can cause a myriad of health problems including gastrointestinal symptoms, arthritis and joint inflammation, obesity and hormone imbalance, to name a few.
+These organism can cause a myriad of health problems including gastrointestinal symptoms, arthritis and joint inflammation, obesity, hormone imbalance - just to name a few.

 Anyone with celiac or gluten intolerance is at risk for these infections which can be bacterial, parasitic, amoeba or yeast.
 I find a stool test to be the most accurate way to detect them but there are some labs I prefer over others due to their sensitivity and accuracy.